All Articles

 "C++ and DSP developer focused on building high-quality audio tools.
 Passionate about plugin development, efficient code and solving creative technical challenges."

-A reviewer – whether a mentor, another engineer or a TAP team member – can help catch:
+A reviewer – whether a mentor, another engineer or a TAP team member – can help catch technical inaccuracies, confusing explanations, formatting errors and details hiring managers expect but don't see.

 If you're applying through The Audio Programmer, we can help refine your CV before it reaches a studio or client.